 - Multitasking is a valuable aptitude for an IS Engineer who often manages multiple projects or tasks at once.

 - Communication skills enable IS Engineers to work with colleagues, users, team members, and supervisors to accomplish tasks and meet goals.

 Other valuable skills include organizational skills, math proficiency for performing calculations and working with code, general knowledge of interdisciplinary subjects including business and finance, and more.

-Organizational use of information systems make sharing, collecting, measuring, analyzing, and tracking information more efficient by improving how it’s accessed and stored.
-Information Systems Engineers must not only creatively solve problems, but then build the infrastructure to make the solutions possible.
+Organizational use of information systems makes sharing, collecting, measuring, analyzing, and tracking information more efficient by improving how it’s accessed and stored.
+Information Systems Engineers must not only creatively solve problems but then build the infrastructure to make the solutions possible.
 They spend much of their time communicating with various factions — for instance, working alongside both management and eventual users to build a new tool or application.
 They perform application development, including designing software, writing code, and testing.